Saphho was small and dark, yet in his famous rendering of her, Raphael made her blond and fleshy.

 Parisian brothels: the only place where one’s shoes were ever properly shined.
 Wrote Toulouse-Lautrec.

 Handel died blind.

 Liszt sat down and played at sight what the rest of us toil over and in the end still get nowhere with, Clara.
-Said Schumann.
+Said Schumann to his wife.

 August Strindberg was illegitimate.

 Photography is not art.
 Said David Markson, via his anonymous alter-ego.

 Richard Strauss to Paul Hindemith: “Why do you have to write this way?
 You have talent.”

 Paul Hindemith to Richard Strauss: “Herr Professor, you make your music and I’ll make mine.”

 Valazquez was categorically dismissive of Raphael as a painter.

 Valazquez — thé painter’s painter (c’est le peintre des peintres).
 Said Manet, who died of tertiary syphilis.